Ryota Arai

-Ryota Arai (新井 良太, Arai Ryota) is a Japanese former professional baseball infielder and current coach for the Hanshin Tigers in Japan's Nippon Professional Baseball.
-He played with the Chunichi Dragons from 2006 to 2010 and with the Tigers from 2011 to 2017.
+Ryota Arai (新井 良太, Arai Ryota) is a Japanese former professional baseball infielder and the second-string hitting coach for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+He played in NPB for the Chunichi Dragons from 2006 to 2010, and with the Hanshin Tigers from 2011 to 2017.

 His elder brother Takahiro is also a former professional baseball player.

 Early baseball career

 He played softball from his 5th year in grade school, and continued when he attended the Satsukigaoka Junior High School in Hiroshima.
 In his 2nd year, his school team placed 3rd in the junior high softball tournament in China.

 He then attended Koryo High School where he played as first baseman.
 In the spring of his senior year, he was elected as team captain (4th batter) and participated in the finals of the Japanese High School Baseball Invitational Tournament.
 In their battle with East Fukuoka High School, 2nd year Yuki Yoshimura pitched 3 scoreless innings, but ended up losing the game (4-8) in favor of Koryo.
 Kentaro Nishimura and Shirahama Yuta, both one year his junior, played alongside him.

 He then entered Komazawa University where his team participated in the Tohto University Baseball League.
 Out of 79 games played in college, he recorded a .238 batting average, 63 hits, 49 RBIs and 14 home runs, and received the Best Nine Award twice.